Highlights Of The Program

 08:40 - 09:05

-VIBRATIONS OF VERY LARGE FLOATING WIND FLOATERS: CHALLENGES AND WAY FORWARD
+VIBRATIONS OF VERY LARGE FLOATING WIND FLOATERS: CHALLENGES AND THE WAY FORWARD

 Yngve Lilleeng Jenssen